 The first step in managing liver disease in dogs involves appropriate dietary modifications.
 Your dog’s diet plays a crucial role in maintaining their overall health and can either exacerbate or alleviate the symptoms of liver disease.

-Also to discover : What Are the Best Toys for a Cat with Limited Mobility Due to Joint Pain?
+Also to see : What Are the Best Toys for a Cat with Limited Mobility Due to Joint Pain?

 A dog with liver disease should have a low protein, high fiber diet.
 The rationale behind this is that excessive protein can put a strain on the liver, making it harder for this organ to function efficiently.
 However, the protein you feed your dog should be of high quality to ensure that their dietary needs are met.